 - whipped cream: ¼ cup heavy whipping cream + 1 tablespoon sugar

 - fresh strawberries raspberries, blueberries or other favorite fruits

-- Prepare 2 small ramekins (mine have a diameter of 7.5 cm / 3 inch, measured at the bottom), grease them generously with butter, then coat the sides with the cocoa powder (important).
+- Prepare two (6 oz/170ml) small ramekins (mine have a diameter of 3-inch (7.5 cm), measured at the bottom), grease them generously with butter, then coat with the cocoa powder (important).
 Dump out any excess cocoa.

-- In a medium bowl, using a mixer, whisk the egg, sugar, vanilla extract and salt.
-Mix for about 1-2 minutes, until lightly frothy (you don‘t have to mix it so long as for a pound cake).
+- In a medium bowl, using a mixer, whisk the egg, sugar, vanilla extract, and salt.
+Mix for about 1-2 minutes, just until lightly frothy (but it doesn't have to be thoroughly mixed, light and pale).

 - Add the melted chocolate to the egg-sugar mixture, whisk until just combined.

 - Add the sifted flour and gently fold to combine.